camunda/camunda-docs/docs/self-managed/operate-deployment/operate-authentication.md

 curl -X POST 'http://localhost:8080/v1/process-definitions/search' -H 'Content-Type: application/json' -H 'Authorization: Bearer eyJhb...' -d '{}'
 ```

-### Resource based permissions
+### Resource-based permissions

-By default, when using Operate with Identity, one can assign a user "read" and/or "write" permissions for Operate. "read" allows read-only access to Operate.
-"write" permission allows the user to perform all types of operations modifying data (e.g. update the variables, resolve the incidents or cancel instances).
+By default, when using Operate with Identity, one can assign a user "read" and/or "write" permissions for Operate.
+"Read" allows read-only access to Operate.
+"Write" permission allows the user to perform all types of operations modifying data (e.g. update the variables, resolve the incidents or cancel instances).

-More fine grained permissions may be enabled:
+More detailed permissions may be enabled:

 1. Resource authorizations must be [enabled in Identity](../../identity/user-guide/authorizations/managing-resource-authorizations/).
 2. Operate must be configured to use resource authorizations: